lia-troy/appliedintheory/content/article/easy-stability.md

 author: "Lia Troy"
 ---

-Luckily, some systems can be easily identified as stable.
+Some systems can be easily identified as stable, and not chaotic.
-In these cases we can easily find hints that indicate that we can sleep easily at night knowing that our system is well behaved.
+In these special cases we can easily find hints that indicate that we can sleep easily at night knowing that our system is well behaved.

 ![Image by Olav Ahrens Rotne on Unsplash](/dynamics/rubiks-easy-stability.jpg)